neofodere/vdream/README.md

 ## 🕹️ Game Controls
 >[!CAUTION]
->On French (AZERTY keyboard) the mapping is different, please check it [here](https://github.com/neofodere/vdream/blob/main/docs/vdream_controls.txt).
+>On French (AZERTY keyboard) the mapping is different.

 | Keyboard             | V.Smile          |
 |----------------------|------------------|